Structure of Dental Implants

 Types of Dental Implant Restorations

-Dental implant dentures: Dental implant dentures are typically replacements for an entire arch of teeth.
-Both fixed and removable implant dentures are common.
+Dental implant dentures – Replacements for an entire arch of teeth.
+Both fixed and removable versions are available, giving you secure, natural-looking replacement teeth.

 Patient Testimonials